 - On Wednesday night my dinner was a bowl of cereal.
 For some reason I had one single raspberry in my fridge so I threw it on top in a halfhearted attempt to add some nutrients to my otherwise nutrient void “dinner”.
 Sometimes you just need a bowl of cereal, damn it.

 - I ate lunch at a Thai restaurant on Tuesday, knowing full well that there was a 99% chance that my tofu was not organic and full of Genetically Modified soybeans.
 I ate it anyway.

-So believe me when I tell you I’m no saint.
+So believe me when I tell you that I’m no saint.
 Seriously.

 It happens.
 And it happens to pretty much everyone.

-So before I go on, I want you to know that all of the stuff I’m about to tell you is fantastic information to put into action, but I fully understand and appreciate the fact that it’s not always practical, realistic or where you’re at.
+So before I go on, I want you to know that all of the stuff I’m about to tell you is fantastic information to put into action, but I fully understand and appreciate the fact that it’s not always practical, realistic or where you’re at right now.